 Dear Michelle Gregg: I Love Cincinnati Zoo

 At 3 years old, I wasn’t nearly tall enough to see over the wall of the enclosure, so my mother was holding me.
 I reached over the edge of the wall and the elephant sucked the saltine cracker I shared directly out of my hand.
 My hand was covered in elephant mucus.
-It was one of the grossest experience of my life.
+It was one of the grossest experiences of my life.

 But here’s what really needs to be said: my mom was right there.
-And she wasn’t the only mom letting her 3-year-old feed the elephants human food.
-Sometimes as moms we support and encourage our children into less than optimal choices.
-Not because we’re negligent, but because we’re prone to errors in judgment.
+And she wasn’t the only mom letting her child feed the elephants.
+Sometimes as moms we are present and engaged when our children make less than optimal choices.
+Not because we’re negligent, but because we’re human and prone to errors in judgment.

 Dear Michelle Gregg: Things Happen

-My kids are older now and we don’t go much anymore.
-But I remember the days of strollers, diaper bags, packed lunches, sanitizers, sippy cups, backpacks, changes of clothes and all the other gear needed to survive a day outing with small children.
-I know what it feels like having your head “on swivel” to keep your children within eyeshot and snatching distance.
+My kids are older now and we don’t go as much anymore.
+But I remember the days of strollers, diaper bags, packed lunches, sanitizers, sippy cups, backpacks, changes of clothes, and all the other gear needed to survive a day outing with small children.
+I know what it feels like having your head on swivel to keep your children within eyeshot and snatching distance.

 But this is what really needs to be said: I understand that within a moment’s notice, things happen.
-Small children are curious, quick and cunning.
-The best parents in the world have lost site of their kids for a few moments, and that’s all it takes for something like this to happen.
+Small children are curious, quick, and cunning.
+The best parents in the world have lost sight of their kids for a few moments, and that’s all it takes for something like this to happen.

 Dear Michelle Gregg: I Understand, Children Don’t

-Alligators are scary enough, and there were only 2 feet between the bridge and the ground.
+Alligators are scary enough, and there were only 2 feet between the bridge over their habitat and the ground.
 All I could envision was my little one falling over the very short fence trying to see them.
 And then me fighting off an alligator.
 The site of which you only see or hear about in urban legend.

-My husband still makes fun of me.
-He contends that “alligators don’t jump.”
+My husband still makes fun of me contending that “alligators don’t jump.”
 But I didn’t care.
-This is what really needs to be said: children don’t always understand danger.
-We never think they will do what is dangerous, but sometimes they do because they don’t know it’s dangerous.
-And that’s why parents teach them.
-Sometimes we don’t get to teach them BEFORE they learn the lesson.
-I hope Central Florida shores up their alligator exhibit after this incident.
+This is what really needs to be said: Children don’t always understand danger.
+We never think they will do something dangerous.
+But sometimes they do because they don’t recognize the danger.
+And that’s why as parents we teach them.

 Also Related: The Moment I Became the Worst Mom Ever